 In order to protect the confidential nature of the quality and peer review activities conducted by the Quality Committee/Council, their records and proceedings must be used only in the exercise of proper medical committee and/or medical peer review functions to be protected as described herein.
 Therefore, Quality Committee/Council meetings must be limited to only the Quality Committee/Council members and invited guests who need to attend the meetings.
+Quality Committee/Councils must meet in executive session when discussing and evaluating the qualifications and professional conduct of professional health care practitioners and patient care provided by those practitioners.
+At the beginning of each meeting, the Quality Committee/Council members and invited guests must be advised that the records and proceedings must be held in strict confidence and not used or disclosed other than in Quality Committee/Council Chair.
+Documents prepared by or considered by Quality Committee/Councils in these meetings must clearly indicate that they are not to be copied, are solely for use by the Quality Committee/Council, and are privileged and confidential.

-Quality Committees/Councils must meet in executive session when discussing and evaluating the qualifications and professional conduct of professional health care practitioners and patient care provided by those practitioners.
-At the beginning of each meeting, the Quality Committee/Council members and invited guests must be advised that the records and proceedings must be held in strict confidence and not used or disclosed other than in Quality Committee/Council meetings, without prior approval from the Ouality Chair.
-Documents prepared by Committee/Council or considered Quality Committees/Councils in these meetings must clearly indicate that they are not to be copied, are solely for use by the Quality Committee/Council, and are privileged and confidential.
 The records and proceedings of Harris Health departments that support the quality and peer review functions of Quality Committees/Councils, such as the Patient Safety/Risk Management and Quality Programs & Accreditation departments are also confidential, legally privileged, and protected from disclosure if prepared by or at the direction of the Quality Committees/Councils, and not kept in the ordinary course of business.
 All work performed pursuant to this Quality Manual must also comply with state and federal (HIPAA) privacy laws, as well as Harris Health policies and procedures.